NameTakenBonk/SuphisDataStoreModule/README.md

+# 🎊🎊 Out of Beta 🎊🎊

-# SuphisDataStoreModule **BETA**
+# SuphisDataStoreModule

 Before I start, this is not mine but Suphi#3388 module, I got permission to put this up in github.
 Here is the discord: https://discord.gg/B3zmjPVBce

 # Features

 * Session locking            Prevents multiple servers from opening the same datastore key
+* Cross Server Communication Easily use MemoryStoreQueue to send data to the session owner
 * Auto save                  Automatically saves cached data to the datastore based on the saveinterval property
 * Bind To Close              Automatically saves, closes and destroys all sessions when server starts to close
 * Reconcile                  Fills in missing values from the template into the value property
 * Compression                Compress data to reduce character count
-* Save throttling         Impossible for save requests dropping
+* Safe Saveing               Impossible for save requests to be added to queue (you can ignore the warning)
 * Multiple script support    Safe to interact with the same datastore object from multiple scripts
 * Task batching              Tasks will be batched togever when possible
-* Direct value access     Access the datastore value directly, module will never tamper with your data
+* Direct value access        Access the datastore value directly, module will never tamper with your data and will never leave any data in your datastore or memorystore
 * Easy to use                Simple and elegant
 * Lightweight                No RunService events and no while do loops 100% event based

 # Suphi's DataStore Module vs ProfileService